|

 in the Major Leagues for the Brooklyn Superbas (nka the

 Los Angeles Dodgers).
-He played in his last MLB game
+He played in his last MLB game on

-October 12, 1910, against his former team the Boston
+October 12, 1910, against his former team, the Boston

-Doves with MLB Hall of Famer Zack Wheat as a teammate.
+Doves, with MLB Hall of Famer Zack Wheat as a teammate.

 Rube finished his Major League career appearing in 21